 The latter responds to the findings of the 2007 California Needs Assessment (CNA).
 According to the CNA, approximately 23 percent of migrant children are significantly over age in kindergarten.
 The CNA also finds that the single most prevalent research finding points to school-based, formal preschool programs as a promising approach to prepare at-risk children for the academic, language, social, and cross-cultural challenges of school.
 In addition, the California State Service Delivery Plan for the Migrant Education Program (MEP) calls for the increase in the percentage of the eligible migrant preschool children receiving a high-quality early education.

-The primary objectives of the Family Biliteracy Program for preschool age-children is to:
+The primary goals of the Family Biliteracy Program for preschool age-children are to:

-All applicants must demonstrate their likelihood of success in meeting the purpose of the MEFBP, which is to provide high-quality and intensive family biliteracy services based on scientifically based research principles.
+All applicants must demonstrate the likelihood of success in meeting the purpose of the MEFBP, which is to provide high-quality and intensive family biliteracy services based on scientifically based research principles.

 Requirements of prospective applicants shall address the following: